PetarDurdevic/Funghi/README.md

 ## Acknowledgments
 This dataset generation script is inspired by the complexity and beauty of fungal growth patterns, blending biology and computational modeling.

----
-### Instructions:
-- Replace any placeholder paths with the actual paths used in your repository.
-- Add the `fungi.py` script as part of the repository for completeness.

-This `README.md` file explains the dataset structure, generation process, and applications, providing a clear and professional overview for users and contributors.